- Entry requirements: 2:1 or above in Psychology

 You do not need to have completed a psychology degree recognised by the British Psychological Society (BPS) as a Graduate Basis for Chartership (GBC).
 However to progress to Stage 2 Forensic Chartership you must obtain GBC from the BPS.

 All applicants must have some relevant work experience with a vulnerable client group (voluntary or paid), but not necessarily in a forensic setting.

 Applicants who meet the minimum entry requirement will be invited to attend an online interview.

-If you hold a bachelor’s degree or equivalent, but don’t meet the entry requirements for a master’s degree at Liverpool, a pre-master’s, delivered by our partner, University of Liverpool International College, can help you gain a place.
-Although there’s no direct pre-master’s route to this MSc, completing a pre-master’s pathway can guarantee you a place on many other postgraduate courses which may interest you.
+If you hold a bachelor’s degree or equivalent, but don’t meet our entry requirements, a Pre-Master’s can help you gain a place.
+This specialist preparation course for postgraduate study is offered on campus at the University of Liverpool International College, in partnership with Kaplan International Pathways.
+Although there’s no direct Pre-Master’s route to this MSc, completing a Pre-Master’s pathway can guarantee you a place on many other postgraduate courses at The University of Liverpool.

 You'll need to demonstrate competence in the use of English language.
 International applicants who do not meet the minimum required standard of English language can complete one of our Pre-Sessional English courses to achieve the required level.